MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-columns-content-type.md

 - MET150
 ms.collection:
 - M365-collaboration
-description: "Learn how to remove columns from a content type in the SharePoint admin center for Enterprise Content Types."
+description: "Learn how to remove columns from a content type in the SharePoint admin center."
 ---

 # Remove columns from a content type